Skip to main content

 Can you wash a backpack?

-Good question!
-Yes, you can, but if your bag’s care label doesn’t recommend it, use this method infrequently, understanding that you may shorten the life of your bag or damage its water repellent qualities.
-Washing a bag against label is still better than throwing it away!
+Backpacks can be washed.
+Most nylon and canvas backpacks can be washed with warm water, but it's recommended to check the care label first.
+If the care label doesn’t recommend it, use this method infrequently, understanding that you may shorten the life of your bag or damage its water repellent qualities.

 How to Hand Wash a Backpack